To get the most out of EQ in your mixes, you must understand the different types of EQs.

 Passive EQs use passive components, including capacitors, inductors, and resistors, without utilizing any powered components, including opamps, tubes, or transistors.

-In the digital realm, Passive EQs don’t use any of these things, though manufacturers still make them emulate the sound of hardware passive EQs.
+Passive EQs don’t use any of these things in the digital realm, though manufacturers still make them emulate the sound of hardware passive EQs.
 Engineers often describe the sound of old passive EQs as “musical” or “warm.”

 Unlike active EQs, passive EQ does a lot less harm to audio.
 They don’t smear transient responses or bring on tons of distortion as active EQs do.
 Essentially, if you want to do some tone-shaping without tonal coloration, passive EQs are a fantastic choice.

-A lot of older passive EQs, such as those found on classic gear at Abbey Road Studios, did not come with continuous Q controls.
-It was imperative for designers to choose the most useful curves for the majority of musical situations.
+Many old passive EQs, such as those found on classic gear at Abbey Road Studios, did not have continuous Q controls.
+Designers needed to choose the most useful curves for the majority of musical situations.

 Engineers love passive EQs for their limitations, as they don’t have an infinite number of “distracting” choices that could potentially slow down the mixing process.
 You are forced to work with what you are given when using a passive EQ, drawing on the influence of what past engineers deemed as musical many decades ago.